The Secret Treaty of Velasco

 lished between Mexico and Texas.
 The territory of the

 latter not to extend beyond the Rio.
 Bravo del Norte.

-The Treaty of Velasco (Private), May 14, 1836, Republic of Texas Legation in Washington correspondence, Archives and Information Services Division, Texas State Library and Archives Commission.
+The Treaty of Velasco (Private), May 14, 1836, Domestic correspondence, Texas Secretary of State general correspondence of the Department of State, Republic of Texas, Archives and Information Services Division, Texas State Library and Archives Commission.